Polymer/old-docs-site/app/2.0/docs/devguide/templates.md

 but not for elements placed in the main document.

-To use Polymer bindings **without** defining a new custom element, use the `dom-bind` element.
-This template immediately stamps its contents into the main document.
-Data bindings in an auto-binding template use the template itself as the binding scope.
+To use Polymer bindings **without** defining a new custom element, use the `<dom-bind>` element.
+This template immediately stamps the contents of its child templateinto the main document.
+Data bindings in an auto-binding template use the `<dom-bind>` element itself as the binding scope.

 ```
 <!doctype html>